Valuation Inputs

 - 📊 Sensitive to Market Volatility

-- ⚖️ Critical for DCF Valuations
+- ⚖️ Critical for DCF Valuation

 - 📈 High Beta = Higher Cost

-Leverage Sensitivity Table
+Leverage Sensitivity Matrix

 How your Cost of Equity changes across different stock risk profiles (Beta).